 - In the first instance any concerns will be addressed through Quality First Teaching in the child's class.
 This will include the use of the 'universal barriers and strategies record' to adapt the curriculum and ensure appropriate resources are used within the classroom. - Where a child continues to make less than expected progress, the teacher will provide small group additional targeted, and sometimes personalised support.
-Parents will be informed that their child needs additional support and a Universal Provision and Outcomes Plan will be written, clearly stating expected outcomes, support to be put in place and strategies from the 'universal barriers and strategies record' document.
-This plan will be shared with parents and reviewed at the end of the term. - This may include assessing their needs using appropriate assessment tools. - If the support put in place doesn't lead to the desired outcomes the teacher will discuss the child with the SENCO.
+Parents will be informed that their child needs additional support and will be placed on the Class provision map, clearly stating expected outcomes, support to be put in place and strategies from the 'universal barriers and strategies record' document. - This may include assessing their needs using appropriate assessment tools. - If the support put in place doesn't lead to the desired outcomes the teacher will discuss the child with the SENCO.
 They may carry out additional assessments to provide more specialised, individual support. - Pupils will then have an ADPR put in place.
 This plan must clearly state the child's needs, SMART targets, the provision to be put in place, by who and when it will be reviewed.
-This plan must be shared and discussed with the child's parents / carers and they should understand ways that they can also support their child at home. - If in-school support does not have the desired impact, or if a child's needs require more specialist assessment, the SENDCo will refer to appropriate external support agencies to provide advice to the school on how to meet the child's needs. - All interventions are reviewed at least termly by the SENDCo, teaching staff and/or SLT to measure their effectiveness.
+This plan must be shared and discussed with the child's parents / carers and they should understand ways that they can also support their child at home. - If in-school support does not have the desired impact, or if a child's needs require more specialist assessment, the SENDCo will refer to appropriate external support agencies to provide advice to the school on how to meet the child's needs. - All interventions are reviewed at least half termly by the SENDCo, teaching staff and/or SLT to measure their effectiveness.